What to Download: Must-have Apps in Argentina

 I have Swiss Medical and use their app all the time.
 You can use it to make appointments at their centers, and I will do anything to avoid a phone call.

-It keeps track of your appointments, will tell you what your plan includes, organizes your lab results, etc. Discovering it has been a game changer!
+It keeps track of your appointments, will tell you what your plan includes, organizes your lab results, etc. If you have a prepaga here, downloading your app is a game changer.

 Here are the links to download the apps for the biggest insurance providers: